Regional Studies (Area Studies)

 Adobe Stock / Andrey Burmakin

-The regions and societies of our world are intertwined, whether politically, economically, culturally, socially, religiously or even digitally.
-Researching, documenting and interpreting these interconnections is a core task of Area Studies.
-With their knowledge and interdisciplinary collaborations, which are regionally and thematically focused, they contribute to a better understanding of current and historical developments.
+The regions and societies of our world are intertwined, be it politically, economically, culturally, socially, religiously or even digitally.
+Researching, documenting and interpreting these interdependencies is a core task of regional studies.
+With their knowledge and interdisciplinary collaborations, which are regionally and thematically focussed, they contribute to a better understanding of current and historical developments.

-An important goal of the funding is to disseminate scientific findings in the academic world and beyond.
-The funded universities and non-university institutions will therefore be organising various transfer formats over the next few years: They are creating streams, opening blogs and presenting impressions of their work on Instagram and other social media.
-Likewise, the classic publication formats are served, which are freely accessible via Open Access.
+An important aim of the funding programme is to disseminate scientific findings in the academic world and beyond.
+The funded universities and non-university institutions therefore organise various transfer formats: they create streams, open blogs and present impressions of their work on Instagram and other social media.
+They also use traditional publication formats that are freely accessible via open access.

 Overview of funded Projects (alphabetical):